LeoQK/Manual/README.md

 Connect with us on [Discord]() or shoot us an [email]() and we'd be thrilled to start a conversation.

-### For Gamers

-We want to learn from your experience, whether in mastering difficult games, or building impactful careers.
-And we want to help you better understand the value of your gaming skills.

-### For Organizations

-We want to learn from you about your talent needs.
-And we want to help you understand the immense value that gaming skillsets can bring to your organization.

 ## About

 Our team met as students at Johns Hopkins University, where we developed and taught a course on decision-making based on the real-time strategy game StarCraft II and other game-like scenarios for over two years.
 We empowered decision-makers with games.
 Now we are using our experience to empower gaming for enterprise.